-Section 13 in Supplement 1 (dated March, 1979) to API Spec 11B covers stuffing boxes and pumping tees.
+Section 13, API Spec 11B covers stuffing boxes and pumping tees.
 Adherence to this spec. insures that the center line of the stuffing box, pumping tee and well tubing will be aligned within 1.5 in. in 20 ft. and that these parts can be purchased to attach to API Std 5B upset and non-upset tubing.